syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## Cursor Position

  Rich Text Editor provides the support to get or set the current cursor position based on the character count in the rich text editor.
-The following code example explains how to get / set a cursor position in the Rich Text Editor.
+The following code example explains how to get or set a cursor position in the Rich Text Editor.

  {% tabs %}